 Customer Relationship Management

-When it comes to CRM system, WordPress is falling behind other platforms.
+When it comes to CRM systems, WordPress is falling behind other platforms.
 It's one of those rare cases where a CRM might not be the best fit for WordPress.
 But then again, sometimes it might be.
 If you're looking for a CRM on your WordPress site, there is only one plugin we recommend considering.
 The name says it all, Zero BS CRM.
 That's right; it's a CRM system that gets down to the nitty-gritty.
 If you are going to try Zero BS CRM, please be aware that there are three viewing modes for the plugin.
 If you're using it on your main site, go for the view that doesn't combine the menu or take over your WordPress site.
 That way it looks and feels like any other plugin.
 So why we recommend Zero BS CRM over the others?
 Because they're the ones pushing the CRM niche forward in WordPress.

 Our only alternative is a non-WordPress based CRM system.